-The Company disagrees with the foregoing assertions and, on March 23, 2016, filed a breach of contract action against the Sureties in the U.S. District Court for the District of Oregon.
-The Company's complaint disputes the Sureties' assertion that the Company wrongfully terminated the Construction Agreement and asserts that the Sureties are responsible for the payment of all damages sustained by PGE as a result of the Sureties' breach of contract, including damages in excess of the \$145.6 million stated amount of the Performance Bond.
+U.S. District Court Proceedings against Sureties - On March 9, 2016, the Sureties delivered a letter to the Company denying liability in whole under the Performance Bond.
+The Company disagreed with the Sureties' assertions and, on March 23, 2016, filed a breach of contract action against the Sureties in the U.S. District Court.
+The Company's complaint disputed the Sureties' assertion that the Company wrongfully terminated the Construction Agreement and asserts that the Sureties are responsible for the payment of all damages sustained by PGE as a result of the Sureties' breach of contract, including damages in excess of the \$145.6 million stated amount of the Performance Bond.
 Such damages include additional costs incurred by PGE to complete Carty.

 On April 15, 2016, the Sureties filed a motion to stay this U.S. District Court proceeding, alleging that PGE's claims should be addressed in the arbitration proceeding initiated by Abengoa S.A. and referenced above because PGE's claims are intertwined with the issues involved in such arbitration and all parties necessary to resolve PGE's claims are parties to the arbitration.
-PGE opposed the motion and filed a motion to enjoin the Sureties from pursuing, in the ICC arbitration proceeding, claims relating to the Performance Bond.
+PGE opposed the motion and filed a motion to prevent the Sureties from pursuing, in the ICC arbitration proceeding, claims relating to the Performance Bond.
 On July 27, 2016, the court denied the Sureties' motion to stay and granted PGE's motion for a preliminary injunction.
-The Sureties appealed the rulings to the Ninth Circuit Court of Appeals.
-On December 13, 2016, the Ninth Circuit issued an order staying the district court proceeding, pending a decision on the Sureties' appeal.
-Oral argument on the Sureties' appeal is scheduled for May 8, 2017.
+The Sureties appealed the rulings to the Ninth Circuit.
+On July 10, 2017, the Ninth Circuit overturned the federal district court ruling and held that the ICC Arbitration panel has jurisdiction to determine what parties can be joined, and what claims can be presented, in the ICC Arbitration.
+On July 24, 2017, PGE filed a petition requesting en banc rehearing with the Ninth Circuit.

-U.S. District Court Proceedings against Contractor - On October 21, 2016, PGE filed a complaint in the U.S. District Court for the District of Oregon against Abeinsa for failure to satisfy its obligations under the Construction Agreement.
-PGE is seeking damages from Abeinsa in excess of \$200 million for: i) costs incurred to complete construction of Carty, settle claims with unpaid contractors and vendors and remove liens; and ii) damages in excess of the construction costs, including a project management fee, liquidated damages under the Construction Agreement, legal fees and costs, damages due to delay of the project, warranty costs, and interest.
-On March 21, 2017, the U.S. District Court for the District of Oregon entered an order staying the case for 120 days.
+U.S. District Court Proceedings against Contractor - On October 21, 2016, PGE filed a complaint in the U.S. District Court against Abeinsa for failure to satisfy its obligations under the Construction Agreement.
+PGE seeks damages from Abeinsa in excess of \$200 million for: i) costs incurred to complete construction of Carty, settle claims with unpaid contractors and vendors and remove liens; and ii) damages in excess of the construction costs, including a project management fee, liquidated damages under the Construction Agreement, legal fees and costs, damages due to delay of the project, warranty costs, and interest.
+On March 21, 2017, the U.S. District Court entered an order staying the case.
+Unless the July 10, 2017 Ninth Circuit decision referenced in the preceding paragraph is reversed upon rehearing, the ICC Arbitration panel will determine whether these claims must be presented in the ICC Arbitration.